MaurizioB/NoLaE/README.md

 much more important, it allows you to set custom midi actions for every controller.

-NoLaE uses [mididings](http://das.nasophon.de/mididings/) to interface between LC and your MIDI devices.
+NoLaE uses [mididings](http://das.nasophon.de/mididings/) as an interface between LC and your MIDI devices.
 Mididings is a powerful MIDI router and processor based on Python.

 Note: at this moment, NoLaE supports only the LaunchControl XL, not the "standard" one, since I don't own it.
 If you have it, feel free to contact me